hansliss/tcpproxy/README.md

   system resolves.
 - `observer.c` / `observer.h` – pluggable observer back-end.
 It parses the
-  `-O` option, maintains shared configuration, and creates per-connection instances that either append to a logfile or stream JSON events to RabbitMQ using the helper script.
-The AMQP helper now publishes to a topic exchange so multiple consumers can bind queues without changing the proxy configuration.
+  `-O` option, maintains shared configuration, and creates per-connection instances that either append to a logfile or publish JSON events directly to RabbitMQ.
 - `tracker_parser.c` / `tracker_parser.h` – streaming parser used by the
   observer to reassemble tracker packets from arbitrary chunk boundaries and emit bracketed messages only when they pass basic validation.
-- `scripts/observer_amqp_publisher.py` – the helper process launched by the
-  AMQP observer; it reads JSON lines on stdin and publishes them with `pika`.
-  Query parameters in the `-O amqp=…` string control the exchange/routing key.
 - `tracker_parser_daemon.c` – consumes raw tracker events from the
   shared `tcpproxy.events` exchange, parses the payload, and republishes the structured JSON to a second exchange for downstream consumers.